 And don’t forget to read the guide about how to drive in Portugal and how the Portuguese trains work.

-This post has its origin on an invitation from Gabriel at Sterna Boat Tours to learn more about the biodiversity of the Aveiro lagoons.
+This post has its origin on an invitation from Gabriel at Sterna Boat Tours to learn more about the biodiversity of the Aveiro lagoons and has been completed with more recent trips to Aveiro region such as the Ria the Aveiro Weekend.
 As always, you will find here my experience and real opinion about the places visited and the services tried.
 If not, it would be like writing an advert and I don’t do that here.